QuantEcon/lecture-source-py/source/rst/amss2.rst

-As in lectures :doc:`optimal taxation without state-contingent debt<amss>` and :doc:`optimal taxation with state-contingent debt<opt_tax_recur>`, we assume that the representative agent has utility function:
+As in lectures :doc:`optimal taxation without state-contingent debt<amss>` and :doc:`optimal taxation with state-contingent debt<opt_tax_recur>`, we assume that the representative agent has utility function

 .. math::